PRIYA: A New Suite of Lyman-alpha Forest Simulations for Cosmology: Results

-It is interesting to compare our results to earlier simulation suites.
+Our resolution convergence is better than expected from earlier simulation suites (although even with convergence behaviour or other simulations our resolution would still be sufficient to model the scales and redshifts observed by eBOSS and DESI).
 Ref.~\cite{Borde:2014} performed a convergence study using a $20$ Mpc/h box and $192^3$ - $1024^3$ particles.
 Our high fidelity node is equivalent in resolution to their $20$ Mpc/h, $512^3$ simulation, and exhibits similar convergence for $z < 3.6$, although our simulations are fully hydrodynamic while theirs make use of the simplified \Lya~forest star formation model.
 However, at $z=4.4$, their simulation loses $2-5\%$ of the flux power for $k > 0.01$ s/km.
 Although this degree of convergence is negligible compared to the observational errors at $z=4.4$, we do not observe a similar effect.
-We also found that our convergence at $z \sim 5$ was better than predicted by Ref.~\cite{2009MNRAS.398L..26B, Bolton:2017}.
-This is due to our inclusion of a temperature boost during hydrogen reionization \cite{DAloisio:2019}.
-We found that small test simulations without this boost had convergence behaviour at high redshift similar to earlier work.
-The temperature boost heats the gas, increasing the thermal free-streaming length and pressure smoothing scale.
+We also found that our convergence at $z \sim 5$ was better than predicted by Ref.~\cite{2009MNRAS.398L..26B, Boera:2019}.
+This is primarily due to our inclusion of a temperature boost during hydrogen reionization \cite{DAloisio:2019}.
+The temperature boost heats the gas, increasing the thermal free-streaming length and pressure smoothing scale \cite{Bolton:2017}.
 This prevents small overdensities, which would normally be under-resolved, from accreting gas.
+Note that the majority of reionization happens for $z > 6$ in all our reionization models, so we do not expect the convergence to be sensitive to the model parameters.
+Even with the same reionization model, we would expect our simulations to be slightly more converged than earlier work as we have increased the accuracy parameters for MP-Gadget's gravitational integration \cite{Bird:2020}, and our mean optical depth assignment scheme appears to exhibit better convergence than some earlier spectral estimation techniques \cite{2015MNRAS.447.1834B}.